Quick Answer

 - Reg FD reaches selective disclosure to securities market professionals AND to holders likely to trade.
 Disclosing MNPI to a large index-fund holder unlikely to trade is less obviously a problem than disclosing it to an actively trading hedge-fund holder.

-Intentional vs. Non-Intentional Disclosure
+How Do Intentional and Non-Intentional Disclosure Differ?

 The regulation distinguishes between intentional and non-intentional selective disclosure.